 Representatives from international organisations and other experts will share insights on initiatives and strategies that can be used to harness the power of technology for peace, prosperity and sustainability.

-Director of the European Institute of Innovation and Technology (EIT)
+Head of Strategy & Impact at the European Institute of Innovation and Technology

 Chair of the UNESCO Information For All Programme and Board Member of the UNESCO Institute for Information Technologies in Education

 Policy Advisor for Technology and Regulatory Issues, OECD